• Home

 “They learn by going on a sales call.
 They learn by seeing you make a mistake.
 They learn by how you deal with the mistake,” Dimon said, adding that remote work also fails to help young people develop their emotional intelligence.

 The problem is universal, Dimon said, and managers should also get comfortable sitting in the office.
-Video calls, which he compared to game show Hollywood Squares where contestants sit in a real life tic-tac-toe board, allow for much fewer checkups than would happen in person when you can ask someone directly for an update.
+Video calls, which he compared to the game show Hollywood Squares, where participants sit in a real-life tic-tac-toe board, allow for far fewer checkups than would happen in person where you can ask someone directly for an update.
 Working from home, Dimon said, causes less ownership of a project, less curiosity, and, using a Muhammad Ali tactic, tires people faster.

 Plus, he added, “a lot of people aren’t paying attention at all,” as many of them are on their phones while on a video call, a trend which he didn’t notice early on, he said.

-The remarks are not new for the 70-year-old, who has often protested remote work for early-career employees, advocating for an “apprentice system” where younger workers learn from more experienced veterans.
+The remarks are not new for the 70-year-old, who has often protested remote work for early-career employees, advocating for an “apprentice system” in which younger workers learn from more experienced veterans.

 “You can’t learn working from your basement,” he said in a Bloomberg interview last year.